-Exploring for real-world elevator pitches, and practicing EVA role-playing in the 522 Pitch Pool.
+Exploring real-world elevator pitches, and practicing EVA role-playing, in the 522 Pitch Pool.

-- Pitch Reviews: Go to the Pitch Pool Forum.
+- Rate & Review: Browse through some of the Pitch Pool Forum.
 Most of the elevator pitches there are real, recent ventures, but some are fictitious ventures from past 522 students.
 Based on whatever sounds interesting to you, select at least two (2) of these pitches to Review.
 We recommend that you watch each selected pitch at least twice.
-One time, take notes as needed to help you remember what the person said.
+One time, take notes as needed to help you remember what was said.
 Another time, just listen and try to judge the enthusiasm, passion, sincerity and completeness of the message.
-Use the pitch criteria discussed in Deconstructing a Pitch to compose a professional analysis (a Rating plus a Review) that aims to be decisive about whether further consideration of the venture is merited.
+Then compose a professional analysis (a Rating plus a Review) that aims to be decisive about whether further consideration of the venture is merited.
 First, Rate each pitch using the star system, according to the EVA criteria and Participation Guidelines.
 Then add your Review, directly under the Pitch itself in the forum, in the “Provide your review…” section.
 Begin your review with a decision statement such as, “YES, I would invest in this venture” or “NO, I would not invest in this venture”, and then back up this decision with your analysis.
 By all means Rate & Review more than two if it helps you find a great pitch…

-- Curate: As close to the end of week 3 as possible, go back to any pitches you’ve reviewed and if there is more than one Review present, Recommend the single most helpful, insightful and valuable Review (and yes, if with your best objectivity the most valuable Review is your own, you may recommend yourself).
+- Curate: As close to the end of week 3 as possible, go back to any pitches you’ve reviewed and if there is more than one Review present, Recommend the single most helpful, insightful and valuable Review.

 All Reviews and Recommendations should be posted by the end of week 3.
 In order for your own review to be recommended to, it would be best to post it a few days ahead of the deadline if possible.